This is the simplest guide to understand how you can leverage Instagram for your business.

 Don’t we all love a well-curated aesthetic feed?
 Choosing a colour palette will help you stay focused and consistent with the content you create.
 Your colour palette does not need to be a strictly impressed rule but rather, it can be a guideline to create familiar content.

-If colour theory is as new to you as it is to us, check out this website that gives you colour sets that you can use as a guide to creating posts that will complement each other.
+If colour theory is new to you, check out this website that gives you colour sets that you can use as a guide to creating posts that will complement each other.

 If you plan to post a lot of quotes or images with text, it is important to fix on a font family to stay consistent with your brand.
-You can choose from the font family you have used on your website and other marketing materials like packaging, newsletters, etc.
+You can choose from the font family you have used on your website and other marketing materials.

 Captions are a great way to connect with your audience.
 While a visual can get their attention, a great caption can seal the deal with good storytelling.
 Your captions can be a space for you to share stories, product details, information about new updates – anything really.
 What matters is that your copy is aligned with your brand guidelines.